Mirantis/rally-plugins/README.md

 - grafana check metric pushed from nova instance by pushgateway
 - grafana check metric pushed locally by pushgateway
 - elasticsearch check data about created nova instance stored
+- kubernetes create namespaces and pods sequence in them

+For more details how to run and analyze tests, see `docs\source` directory.